Inflation pushes costs up for Iowa schools

 “When you’re trying to compete with other businesses that have had to raise their wages, that's probably impacted us as far as budget,” Grimes said.

 More state aid can help schools recruit and retain teachers, Iowa State Education Association President Matt Beranek said.
-While he said salary isn’t the only reason schools are finding it hard to hire teachers, raising
+While he said salary wasn’t the only reason schools were finding it hard to hire teachers, more state funding would allow schools to pay more competitive teacher salaries.

 “We are also witnessing underfunding by the state of Iowa to our public schools, which then of course help pay our educators’ salaries and benefits,” he said.